 The other reason associated with Monopoly is that they may have a first-mover advantage which will make it extremely difficult for other organizations to compete.

-In such cases, it makes sense to have a producer for that particular good.
+In such cases, it makes sense to have a producer for that particular good to reduce the effect of market failure.

 External factors: There can be external factors which influence of good on the surface and its associated losses all gains.
 These factors are the ones which immune two most of the conditions of the markets.

 There are also certain hidden costs associated with driving, which can be imposed on society through pollution.
-The solution of this include pricing of congestion or the use of tolls.
+The solution to this includes the pricing of congestion or the use of tolls.

-This is one of the best examples which explains the externalities and the harm that is caused to the environment like pollution or overuse of natural resources.
+This is one of the best examples which explains the externalities and the harm that is caused to the environment like pollution or overuse of natural resources, ultimately leads to market failure.

 Public goods are the facilities for the goods which are used or consumed by many people.
 This consumption does not impose an opportunity cost on other people who are consuming the same goods, and this condition is known as nonrival consumption.